 2021, Iron, transmission system, paper, and cement

-The work is a portable device that continuously documents the texture of the ground analogously.
-Traces are left on a paper reel by a pendulum whose movements are caused due to external disturbances.
-These disturbances result from the choreography between the operator, the device, and the environment.
+The prototype is a portable device that continuously records the texture of the ground in an analogous manner.
+A pendulum leaves traces on a paper reel as its movements respond to external disturbances.
+These disturbances arise from the interaction between the operator, the device, and the surrounding environment.

 Interface 3: Flow (Prototype)